jzc-2007/tpu_manager/README.md

 ```

 An automatic environment solver is available to address TPU environment issues.
-Currently, it handles mounting issues, but contributions are welcome to enhance it into a **powerful one-line tool** for solving complex TPU environment problems.
-This way, each issue is resolved **once** for all users.
+Currently, it handles mounting issues, but contributions are welcome to enhance it into a **powerful one-line tool** for solving complex TPU environment problems you have encountered.
+This way, ideally we only need to manully fix every possible issue **once**!

 ```bash
 tpu solve tpu_name # Integrated automatic environment solver